Boreholes and drilling services

 Examples of projects undertaken include:

-With the cost of mains water ever increasing, the knock-on effect for companies that have high-water usage can have a devastating influence on profit margins.
+With the cost of mains water ever increasing, the running costs for companies that have high-water usage can have a devastating influence on profit margins.

 In the UK there are many reservoirs of groundwater beneath properties that are untapped; these can prove to be a cost saving resource for high-water users, examples of such include:

 - process water for food and drink processors,